rupachowrasia/nodejs-sonarcloud-setup-with-github-action/README.md

-# Setup SonarQube for a Node.js project with Github Action
+# Setup SonarCloud for a Node.js project with Github Action

-> This sample app demonstrate how to set up SonarQube with GitHub Actions for a Node.js project
+> This sample app demonstrate how to set up SonarCloud with GitHub Actions for a Node.js project

 ## 🛠 Basic Set up - step by step